S3 Integration

 The S3 integration follows the default naming conventions.

 Beside the default integration it contains different client libraries for accessing the integration.
-The client libraries are especially provided for usage in other integrations.

 - REST: The REST client uses the REST endpoints of the